samirm00/explore/NEXT.md

 # What's next?

 So you finished this module and are now convinced that you want to become a web developer.
 That's great to hear!
-Apply to the next class at [our site](https://www.hackyourfuture.net/apply) if you haven't already.

 In the meantime you can get a head start with the curriculum to increase your chances of completing the course by continuing to learn.
 Have a look at the following resources that will help build your knowledge and make the next steps a lot easier.
 There is no particular order in these, see what you enjoy best and remember to code as much as possible yourself!